 Students must conduct 60 hours of public service using the guidelines below:

 Any student desiring recognition must submit his or her application to the Assistant Dean specifying the particulars of the public service for which recognition is sought with documentation sufficient to demonstrate the time commitment has been met.
-This application must be filed by the first Monday in April preceding the student’s graduation date in order for the student’s name to be included in the graduation program.

 The following “public service,” when performed without compensation or the award of academic credit, qualifies for recognition: